mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 How?
 Using your body, perfectly fitting into your object.
 At that time, your body becomes one with zazen, zazen becomes one with you, very naturally.
 At that time, there is something that happens.
 That is called zazen.

 The [problem] is, mind attaches to it.
 That’s why Dogen Zenji says, let’s practice regulation of the mind, no design of having reward.
-That is the [problem], so we have to understand what is mind.
+That is the [problem], so we have to understand *what is mind*.
 Very tricky mind, very “monkey” mind, always.

 Well, we have to make every possible effort to do that, [because] we have a mind.
 Mind is already here; that’s why we have to practice.

-#### 48:25

 So Dogen Zenji says, that’s why ...